Main Executive and Legislative Bodies

 The Government

 By a mandate from the parliament, executive power is exercised by the government.
 The cabinet is formed by the political parties following parliamentary elections.
 The government must have the support, direct or indirect, of the majority in parliament.
-Icelandic electoral law is based on the principle of proportional representation and since 1944 all governments have been coalition governments.
+Icelandic election law is based on the principle of proportional representation and since 1944 all governments have been coalition governments.

 The Judicial System